Real Answers by Experienced Professionals.

 If consultants are busy, please call again.

-Israel Company Registration
+Israeli Company Registration

 The governing law in Israel for incorporation is the Companies Ordinance of 1983.
 This is based on British law since Palestine was part of the British Empire before Israel was recognized as a nation.
 Forming an Israeli limited company or corporation can include private or public companies, limited by shares or guarantees, unlimited or foreign.